autoplot/documentation/javadoc/org/autoplot/pngwalk/WalkImage.md

-# org.autoplot.pngwalk.WalkImageA class to manage an image for the PNGWalk tool.
-Handles downloading and
+# org.autoplot.pngwalk.WalkImage

- thumbnail generation.
+A class to manage an image for the PNGWalk tool.
+Handles downloading and thumbnail generation.

-WalkImage( java.net.URI uri, boolean haveThumbs400 )
+# WalkImage( java.net.URI uri, boolean haveThumbs400 )

 ***